 Growing numbers of Central and South Americans have joined the US Latino community since the mid-1970s, including Peruvians and Colombians.
 Dominicans have also come in significant numbers, as have many Salvadorans and Guatemalans seeking refuge from repression.
 The latter groups have not been accepted as bona fide refugees because of US support for Central American military regimes.
 These people have been subjected to Immigration and Naturalization Service (INS) detention, or must work and live as undocumented residents.
 Most are poor and without political rights.
 Refugees who attempt to speak out or otherwise aid the opposition in their home countries have found themselves under police investigation.
 During the 1980s, for example, the Committee in Support of the People of El Salvador was infiltrated and undermined by the Federal Bureau of Investigation (FBI).

-The Latino population is on average 9 years younger than the general US population, and the average household is larger.
-Latinos have very low rates of education (only 52.4% graduate from high school, and as few as 10.4 per cent have an undergraduate degree, according to 2000 figures).
-Health services to Latino communities are ranked the poorest in the USA.
+The Latino population is significantly younger than the general US population and the average household is larger.
+Latinos have very low rates of education and health services to Latino communities are ranked among the poorest in the US.
 Workplaces and communities of low-waged Latinos tend to have more hazardous environmental and safety conditions than the average.
-Latinos are now 90 per cent urban (compared with 75% of all Americans) and are often lumped in with African Americans as part of the urban ‘underclass’; on most measures they register somewhere between whites and blacks in socio-economic status.
-However, the extended family and social networks of the barrios, while they may hinder social mobility, have kept Latino neighbourhoods from eroding to the same level of anomie and illegality found in African American ghettos.
+Latinos are now overwhelmingly urban and are often lumped in with African Americans as part of the urban ‘underclass’; on most measures they register somewhere between whites and blacks in socio-economic status.
+However, the extended family and social networks of the barrios, while they may hinder social mobility, have helped many Latino neighbourhoods retain a strong sense of community.

-Latino communities have debated the goals of bilingualism, but this debate has been eclipsed in recent years by an Anglo backlash.
+Latino communities debated the goals of bilingualism, but this debate was eclipsed from the 1990s by an Anglo backlash.
 By 1995, 22 states had passed laws declaring English their official language – including California, which was 40 per cent Spanish-speaking – and 38 members of Congress were sponsoring official English legislation nationally.
-The grassroots ‘English Only’ or ‘US English’ movement has had a chilling effect on Anglo-Latino relations, and threatens to eliminate bilingual ballots and education or require English proficiency tests before naturalization.
-The Mexican American Legal Defense and Education Fund (MALDEF) has published surveys indicating that educational and employment opportunities for Latinos continue to be subject to discriminatory practices.
+The grassroots ‘English Only’ or ‘US English’ movement had a chilling effect on Anglo-Latino relations, and threatens to eliminate bilingual ballots and education or require English proficiency tests before naturalization.
+There is evidence that educational and employment opportunities for Latinos continue to be subject to discriminatory practices.
 Levels of educational segregation affecting Latino children are today in some districts on a par with segregation levels of African Americans pre-Brown v.
-Board of Education, the landmark 1954 Supreme Court ruling that declared unconstitutional the segregation of white and African American children in public school.
+Board of Education, the landmark 1954 Supreme Court ruling that declared unconstitutional the segregation of white and African-American children in public school.
 Several states have higher education admissions policies that place students of colour at a distinct disadvantage.
-Among challenges to these policies is a suit filed alleging that California State Polytechnic University at San Luis Obispo gives undue weight to standardized test scores and geographical location.

 Minorities and indigenous peoples in